diaryx-org/diaryx-core/README.md

 # Diaryx

-Diaryx is software for personal writing, designed to embed standardized metadata into markdown files, eliminating the need to index a vault and introducing greater portability across applications.
+Diaryx is software for personal writing, designed to embed standardized metadata into markdown files, which leads to a wide range of emergent benefits:

+- No need to keep an index of the files
+- Better portability + longevity
+- Easily readable by humans (and AI agents)
+- Hierarchal, heritable traits

-This repo uses Diaryx for its own documentation.
+This repository uses Diaryx for its own documentation.
 The "root index file" is [README.md](README.md).
 In the frontmatter, it has a `contents` property that includes a list of markdown files considered part of the documentation.
 Each of these files has a `part_of` property set to `README.md`, allowing for bidirectional traversal.
 Markdown files are considered "leaf" files if they do not have a `contents` property, or "index" files if they do.
 A root index file is a file that has a `contents` property but no `part_of` property.

-Another important feature of Diaryx enabled by this structure is "audience filtering."
-Files may have an `audience` property, which defines access groups for the file and its children.
-Thus, Diaryx may export different subsets of the documentation to different audiences.

 All of this logic is defined in the `diaryx_core` Rust crate, and is used by the `diaryx` CLI, `diaryx_wasm`, and `apps/tauri`.
 Please refer to the links below for more information on these specific projects.